 3) Talk to your face

-Rest assured that if your facial expressions don’t match the words that are coming out of your mouth then you may as well wrap up and close your presentation.
-Your audience can see every smile, smirk and grimace and they depend on your expressions to find meaning in your words.
+Your audience can see every smile, smirk and grimace.
+They depend on your expressions to find meaning in your words.

 4) Touch everything